Frequently Asked Questions

 The polystyrene beads grow to more than 40 times their original size and when the process is complete the usable EPS is about 98% air* which gives it features that are desired.
 Expanded polystyrene is a rigid, insulating, light weight, and biologically friendly foam.

-European Manufacturers of Expanded Polystyrene: www.eumeps.construction
+Source: European Manufacturers of Expanded Polystyrene: www.eumeps.construction

 Coating foam can be done with a variety of coating products depending on your application.

 Typically foam architectural elements are coated with an exterior insulation and finish system (E.I.F.S.) synthetic stucco coating.
 These coatings consist of a base coat adhesive which includes embedded mesh.
-The base coat and mesh gives the foam structural integrity, on which a colored, textured finish coat is applied.
+The base coat and mesh give the foam structural integrity, on which a colored, textured finish coat is applied.

-Foam is also coated with an epoxy, polyurea, or polyurethane coatings for a smooth hard plastic finish.
+Foam is also coated with epoxy, polyurea, or polyurethane coatings for a smooth hard plastic finish.
 These coatings also give the foam structural integrity and upon which paint or other finish is applied for theming, sign making, and architectural elements.
-Epoxy, polyurea, and polyurethane finishes are also used for precast concrete applications to make a smoother and longer lasting surface for casting concrete and glass fiber reinforced concrete (GFRC).
+Epoxy, polyurea, and polyurethane finishes are also used for precast concrete applications to make a smoother and longer-lasting surface for casting concrete and glass fiber reinforced concrete (GFRC).